Vite Plugin Configuration

 When a service is marked as factory-lazy, Alloy will not import the service module statically in the generated container.
 Instead, it generates a stub and uses a dynamic import factory.
 This allows the entire service implementation (and its dependencies) to be split into a separate chunk that is loaded only when the service is first requested.

-import { serviceIdentifiers } from "./src/virtual-container";
+import { ReportingServiceIdentifier } from "@acme/my-lib/service-identifiers";

 alloy({

-lazyServices: [serviceIdentifiers.ReportingService],
+lazyServices: [ReportingServiceIdentifier],

 });containerDeclarationDir